Urpagin/quotekeeper/README.md

 ## Features

-Select your preferred editor or even use stdin for recording quotes.
+- Select your preferred editor or even use stdin for recording quotes.
 This setting can be adjusted in the config file located at `~/.quotekeeper/config.conf`.

+- Automatically backs up your quotes file if the JSON somehow gets corrupted.

+## Todo

+- [ ] Implement cli commands to change the settings.
+- [ ] Most recent quote authors system. (less typing)